Thoughts on Patriotism

 As a citizen of the kingdom of God I am not emotionally invested in this kingdom of the world in which I live.
 My focus must be on God and my neighbor.

-Would Jesus fly a national flag?
+Would Jesus fly the flag of a kingdom of the world?
 Why should His Church?

 If you’re having trouble letting go of your national flag it is an idol, for it does not represent God.